 I suppose the question to ask is why am I writing this now.
 Well, in truth, I have a few reasons.

 One, I was talking the other day to a friend, who I shall call Brian, about Euthanasia.
 They are deeply religious and follow the old line of “all life is sacred, who are we to decide when someone should die, Gods test” etc etc. I take a different view.
 Brian has never been in Pain.
 He has been in pain, but not Pain.
 I have.
 And I know that if I was told that the next 50-60 years would be lived like that, I would find the cleanest and easiest way to end it, I wouldn’t put myself through that.
-I found the ‘cure’, know how to avoid it and can get on with my life.
+I found the ‘cure’, I know how to avoid it and can get on with my life.
 I am not cruel enough to put someone else through that, especially if there is no hope of stopping the pain.
-Most people who say they think it is immoral to end someones life like that simply don’t know what that kind of Pain is like.
+Most of the people who say they think it is immoral to end someones life like that simply don’t know what that kind of Pain is like.

 The second reason I am writing this is because I know I am not the only one to live with Pain.
 Maybe this will help.
 Answers can be found in obscure places.

 But the real reason I am writing this, simply is because I am still coming to terms with the Pain.
 I cannot remember periods of the last 1o months.
 I remember nothing from early November until some time in December.
 I once stood in a corridor and shouted at a colleague that disagreed with me taking part of the day off that “I am in Pain!
 You can judge me when you know what that is.
 You can tell me I did the wrong thing when you have tried to work through it and had to listen to idiots about how they have shite to deal with too.
-I can’t think, I’m on 6 different drugs and I’m still close to screaming”.
+I can’t think, I’m on 6 different drugs and I’m still close to screaming in agony”.

 Today I woke up Pain Free.
 I have done so for the last 4 months in a row.
 That is enough for me to be happy with my life.